The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: Background Related Work

 In addition, it is always desirable to consider assurance ``through life'', as proposed by the FDA \cite{us2019proposed}, not just as an activity undertaken prior to deployment.
 This includes getting feedback from operations to check whether or not the assumptions made in pre-deployment assurance activities are sound.
 This is even more important for ML-based systems than it is for ``conventional'' systems because of the opacity of ML models.
-However, there are other important aspects of using explainable AI methods for operational assurance for ML-based systems including the need to show compliance with legal frameworks such as the General Data Protection Regulations (GDPR) \cite{goodman2017european}.
-Further, as performance criteria for ML models tend to give only statistical assurance, e.g., 93\% accuracy, explainable AI methods can have an important role in giving concrete insights to system users, e.g., clinicians, related to a specific prediction.
-Explainable AI methods might also have a role in accident and incident investigation, see \cite{mcdermid2021philtransa} for a discussion, but this is outside the scope of this paper.